Tulsa–Sapulpa Union Railway: Operations

-The railroad converted from electric to diesel operation in the 1959-1960 timeframe with the purchase of Electro-Motive diesel switchers such as SW1s and SW7s.

 About 60% of rail traffic is inbound to customers on the line, while 40% of rail traffic is outbound.

 The railway operates 5 days a week, through two locomotives with one shift each, utilizing five employees.
 Its offices are in Sapulpa, where a preserved interurban trolley, the Maggie M, is on display.

 The current lease agreement with Union Pacific on the Jenks Industrial Lead was signed December 21, 2018 for an initial five-year term, which may be extended by TSU for an additional 15 years.